The Best WordPress Optimization Plugins + Practices to Improve Performance in 2026!

 The best free WordPress optimization plugin on the market — if your host runs LiteSpeed.
 With 6M+ active installs and a 4.8/5 rating, it operates at the server layer rather than the PHP layer, delivering TTFB numbers no PHP-based WordPress optimization plugin can match.

-Expert tip: Its most underused feature is its guest Optimization mode, which serves optimized static pages to first-time visitors before the cache warms up, eliminating the cold-start speed penalty most plugins ignore.
+Its most underused feature is its guest Optimization mode, which serves optimized static pages to first-time visitors before the cache warms up, eliminating the cold-start speed penalty most plugins ignore.

 4. FlyingPress — Best for Aggressive WordPress Performance Tuning